Noncrystalline topological superconductors: Summary and discussions

-{\bf Summary and discussions}.~To summarize, here we show that a family of time-reversal symmetry breaking 2D NCDMs, encompassing amorphous network, quasicrystals and fractal lattices, can accommodate 2D NCTSCs that arise from the only allowed (by Pauli exclusion principle) local or on-site pairing.
+~ To summarize, here we show that a family of time-reversal symmetry breaking 2D NCDMs, encompassing amorphous network, quasicrystals and fractal lattices, can accommodate 2D NCTSCs that arise from the only allowed (by the Pauli exclusion principle) local or on-site pairing.
 Consequently, such local NCTSCs are immune to the lack of translational symmetry or structural disorder in NCDMs.
-They possess a genuine bulk topological invariant, namely quantized Bott index, encoded by 1D topological edge modes of neutral Majorana fermions, manifesting the bulk-boundary correspondence.
-We also note that chemical doping boosts the propensity of electrons toward the formation of Cooper pairs in the topological channel.
+They possess a genuine bulk topological invariant, namely the quantized Bott index, encoded by 1D topological edge modes of neutral Majorana fermions, manifesting the bulk-boundary correspondence.
+A quantized and finite Bott index is also accompanied by nontrivial local Chern markers peaked around the corresponding Bott index value on a finite number of sites buried away from the boundaries (outer and inner) of the system.
+We also note that chemical doping boosts the propensity of electrons toward the formation of Cooper pairs in the topological channel by increasing the number of carriers in the system.
+The transition temperature ($T_c$) of amorphous superconductors typically scales differently with the sample thickness in comparison to that of crystals~\cite{TcAmorphous}.
+Therefore, in a conducive environment, the $T_c$ of at least one NCTSCs can be higher than that of crystalline systems, thereby making Majorana fermion based electronics (Majotronics) operative on noncrystalline materials at higher temperatures.
+Present work, unambiguously establishing the existence of NCTSCs, motivates a fascinating future exploration of this possibility.

 Electronic designer materials~\cite{designer:1, designer:2, designer:3, designer:4}, constitute the most promising platform where our proposed NCTSCs (proximity or phonon mediated) can be observed at low temperatures.
-On this class of systems, Penrose quasicrystal~\cite{designer:2} and Sierpi\'nski triangle fractal lattice~\cite{designer:4} have been realized, where hopping elements can be tuned at least to a certain degree.
+In this class of systems, Penrose quasicrystal~\cite{designer:2} and Sierpi\'nski triangle fractal lattice~\cite{designer:4} have been realized, where hopping elements can be tuned at least to a certain degree.
 Molecular quantum materials are also promising for NCTSCs, where Sierpi\'nski triangle fractal lattices have been engineered~\cite{wu2015:frac}.